safoora-kounain-22/Advanced-Spotify-Dashboard/README.md

-1. 🎵 Project Title / Headline
+1. Project Overview
-Advanced Spotify Dashboard

-An interactive Power BI dashboard designed to analyze Spotify music data, track artist performance, monitor popularity trends, and provide insights into songs, albums, and listener preferences.
+The Advanced Spotify Dashboard is an interactive Power BI report designed to analyze Spotify music data, track artist performance, monitor popularity trends, and provide insights into songs, albums, and listener preferences.
+The dashboard helps users understand music consumption patterns through interactive visualizations and KPI metrics.

-2. 📌 Short Description / Purpose
+2. Purpose

-The Advanced Spotify Dashboard is a visually engaging and analytical Power BI report built to explore Spotify music data through interactive visualizations.
-The dashboard helps users analyze songs, artists, album types, and popularity trends to understand music consumption patterns and support data-driven insights.
+This dashboard enables users to explore Spotify data, analyze artist and song performance, monitor popularity trends, and gain insights into music listening patterns.
+It provides a data-driven approach to understanding streaming behavior and content performance.

-3. 🛠️ Tech Stack
+3. Tech Stack

 The dashboard was built using the following tools and technologies:

-📊 Power BI Desktop – Main data visualization platform used for report creation.
+📊 Power BI Desktop – Used for creating interactive reports and visualizations.
 📂 Power Query – Used for data cleaning and transformation.
 🧠 DAX (Data Analysis Expressions) – Used for calculated measures and KPIs.
-🔗 Data Modeling – Relationships established among tables to enable cross-filtering and analysis.
+🔗 Data Modeling – Established relationships among tables for analysis.
-📁 File Formats – .pbix for development and .png for dashboard previews.
+📁 File Formats – .pbix for development and .png for dashboard preview.
-4. 📂 Data Source
+4. Data Source

 Source: Spotify Songs Dataset

-The dataset contains information about:
+The dataset contains information related to:

 Song Name
 Artist Name